 As cultures continue to evolve, so should companies adapt to the changing needs of the workplace.
 Apart from protecting your company’s brand image, as an employer, it’s also your duty to get the best talent available.
 And the reality is you may have to hire someone who is covered in ink from time to time.

-If you’re worried about how this will affect the workplace, take comfort in the fact that people’s perception about tattoos have changed.
+If you’re worried about how this will affect the workplace, take comfort in the fact that people’s perception about tattoos has changed.
 In fact, in a 2015 study published in the International Journal of Innovative Research & Development (IJIRD), 86% of young professionals didn’t think that tattoos or piercings should reduce anyone’s chances of getting a job, while 83% of them don’t associate tattoos with deviant behaviour.
 These findings are good indicators about how much the workplace should adapt when drafting today’s dress codes and company guidelines.

 For the longest time, tattoos have been relegated to the realm of outlaws, gangsters and rebels.
 But, today, people wear their ink like a badge of pride – it’s a part of who they are.
 Taking that away from them feels a lot like stripping them of their identity, and really, who wants to work in a place like that?